tanmoysrt/lumi/README.md

 - [x] Add support for default parameters that is provided in the function
 - [ ] Add authentication middleware support
 - [ ] Support nested routing of urls
+- [ ] For local development, create an file observer that can automatically reload the server when the file is changed.
 - [ ] Add support for object serialization and deserialization based on argument types of function

 ## Contributing